ANTH 108. Latin American Cultures (3)

 Prerequisites: ANTH 150 or 152; PSY 150 or SOC 150; Completion of the Lower Division writing requirement.
 Not to be taken for credit in addition to SOC 305.
 Comparative study of the relationship between the individuals and their culture.
 Child-rearing in nonwestern cultures.
 Exploration of individual identity and group character.
 Regular written assignments required.
 (Available for General Education, Social Sciences.)

 ANTH 306.
 Native Peoples of North America (3)

 ANTH 307.
 Native Peoples of California and the Southwest (3)

 Prerequisite: Completion of the Lower Division writing requirement.
-Discussion of gender in Western and non-Western, modernizing, industrializing, and globalizing societies; gender and the impact of cultural change.
-(Available for General Education, Comparative Cultural Studies).
+Discussion of women and sex roles in tribal, modernizing and industrial societies; traditional sex roles and the impact of cultural change.
+(Available for General Education, Comparative Cultural Studies.)